wilbowma/llm-lang/README.md

 Are you working correctly?
 ```

+The return value of any top-level expression is added to the prompt, except the values `""`, `(void)`, and `"\n"`.
+Non-expressions, such as definitions, and statements do not add values to the prompt.
-All top-level values are collected into a prompt and sent at the next call to `prompt!`, which returns the response from the LLM.
+The current prompt is sent sent at the next call to `prompt!`, which returns the response from the LLM.
 There is an implicit call to `prompt!` at the end of every module.

 To run an llm-lang program, simply run it as a Racket program: `racket -t example1.rkt`, for example.